Brownian Motion in the Hilbert Space of Quantum States along with the Ricci Flow and Stochastically Emergent Einstein-Hilbert Action: Formulating a Well-Defined Feynman Path-Integral Measure for Quantum Fields in the Presence of Gravity: Ricci Flow, Cosmological Constant and CDM Model

 Before closing this section we prefer to return to (\ref {a-26}) to have a brief look at the Hubble's parameter $H(t)$.
 It is well-known that the Friedmann equation is rewritten in terms of the density parameters as

 wherein $\Omega_{mat}$ is the matter density including baryons and the cold dark matter, $\Omega_{rad}$ is for radiation including neutrinos,\footnote{Actually, the radiation has a negligible amplitude \cite{fri}.
-See also \cite{peebles} as a nice presentation of the issue.} $\Omega_k$ is due to the curvature and $\Omega_{\Lambda}$ is the contribution of dark energy with the equation of state parameter $\omega$.
-To impose the Ricci flow on Friedmann equations for positive curvature $k$ (i.e. $K<0$ in (\ref{a-227})), one simply reads from (\ref {a-25'}); $\Delta \Omega_1 \propto \varepsilon^2 a^{-4}$ and $\Delta \Omega_2 \propto \dot{\varepsilon} a^{-2}$.
+See also \cite{peebles} as a nice presentation of the issue.} $\Omega_k$ is due to the curvature, and $\Omega_{\Lambda}$ is the contribution of dark energy with the equation of the state parameter $\omega$.
+By imposing the Ricci flow on the Friedmann equations for positive curvature $k$ (i.e. $K<0$ in (\ref{a-227})), one simply reads from (\ref {a-25'}); $\Delta \Omega_1 \propto \varepsilon^2 a^{-4}$ and $\Delta \Omega_2 \propto \dot{\varepsilon} a^{-2}$.
 We should note that the matter (including the cold dark matter) and the radiation contributions are encoded in $\varepsilon$ due to Einstein's field equation.
-Therefore, the above argument leads to an agreement between the $\Lambda$CDM model formula (\ref {a-31}) and the equation (\ref {a-26}) which we obtained for the Wiener fractal gravity.
+Therefore, the above argument could be considered as a theoretical agreement between the $\Lambda$CDM model formula (\ref {a-31}) and the equation (\ref {a-26}) which we obtained from the fundamental geometric assumptions of the Wiener fractal gravity.